Building an AI System That Works for You

 - Build a personal knowledge base — notes, highlights, decisions

-- The model is a commodity.
-Your context is the moat.
+- Your context is the moat.

 What's In The Vault